davidmbrister/multi-round-wordle/notes.md

   ### NEXT STEP:

   - pass the 5-word list into my old createUniqueRandomGenerator function to get a generator that I can call with getNextRandomWord(getRandomPiece)

+### remaining bugs

+losing the final game counts as a win somehow solution, step through with debugger to find out where the "+ 1" is happening